CMSC 341 - Project 4: Virus Detection App - Spring 2026

 Note: Testing incrementally makes finding bugs easier.
 Once you finish a function and it is testable, make sure it is working correctly.

-Testing Cache Class
+Testing VDetect Class

 Please note: all tests must be performed using a descent number of data points, for example, 50 nodes.